jeandesravines/gpio/README.md

 #### getValue(channel: number): Promise

 * `channel`: Reference to the pin in the current mode's schema.
-* returns a Promise which will be resolve with the current value or reject on error
+* returns a Promise resolvde with the current value or rejected if an error occurs

 Reads a digital value of a channel.